re-nft/dookey-dash/SPEC.md

 whether the player achieved the high score on their lent sewer pass or not.

-## Non-Functional Requirements

-Arguably, this is functional.
-But if dingaling, franklinisbored or foobar who have more NFTs than me go to our dapp and can't find their sewer passes in their "My Wallet" page, this will turn from a good marketing campaign to a bad one very quickly.
-Despite us having the functionality to rent out sewer passes, whales, whose voice matters the most, will be disappointed.
-If we have to, if we can, we should just cache their wallets pre-emptively.

 ## Conclusion

 Divide and Conquer :)